-Sydney Ball, Rebecca Baumann, Ry David Bradley, Lara Merrett, Elizabeth Newman, Jonny Niesche, Huseyin Sami, Nike Savvas, Gemma Smith and Brendan Van Hek.
-With sound by Julian Day; writings and text by Spence Messih; and performances by Shelley Lasica
+Sydney Ball, Rebecca Baumann, Ry David Bradley, Julian Day, Shelley Lasica, Lara Merrett, Spence Messih, Elizabeth Newman, Jonny Niesche, Huseyin Sami, Nike Savvas, Gemma Smith and Brendan Van Hek.

 10 February – 17 April 2017

 CLOSED Friday 14 April